 #3 Look for opportunities for real-time interactions

-Nowadays, the social media is the most approachable way of reaching out to individuals.
-Whether you are looking to grab the attention of prospects or to answer queries from your customers, the social media is the way to go.
-However, the social media, unlike other forms of media, thrives on real-time interactions.
+Nowadays, social media is the most approachable way of reaching out to individuals.
+Whether you are looking to grab the attention of prospects or to answer queries from your customers, social media is the way to go.
+However, social media, unlike other forms of media, thrives on real-time interactions.
 This means that you cannot just wait days before responding back to customers.
 You need to get back to them immediately.

 Social media monitoring tools can help you identify opportunities for interacting with customers by analyzing mentions about your brand.
 AI features in a social monitoring tool allow you to determine when and how to respond back to customers.
 However, in the upcoming year, we can expect AI to be even more involved in the customer service process.
 From chatbots to automated response systems, you can expect everything to become more intelligent.

 Though it is worth mentioning here that despite massive improvements in AI technologies, it is still not capable enough to replace human connections.
 However, brands can utilize the AI tools available to initiate conversations with customers and reduce response time.